A free 6-week interactive group for fathers with children aged 0-17 years. This group will help explore:

 Newpin Flyer

-This 6- week program offers an opportunity to reflect on parenting an adolescent, and how you can support your child in having the experiences you hope for as they grow.
-It is suitable for parents and carers of children aged 10-17 years.
+This free 6-week program offers an opportunity to reflect on parenting and adolescents, and how you can support your child in having the experiences you hope for as they grow.
+It is suitable for parents and carers of children aged 10 to 17 years.
+The Bringing Up Great Kids Parenting Adolescents program supports you as a parent or carer to:

 • Explore your parenting style.